 Attorney Gruner would be happy to review your situation and your options.
 This post is under k1 fiancé visa interview questions.
 When hiring a fiance visa attorney please make sure to evaluate their total experience in handling fiance visa cases.
 You should also read our most popular blog article of all time : Top 10 Things to Know about the Fiance visa process.

 The information provided on this site is not legal advice but general information only.
 Laws do change and additional laws may apply in your case.
 Every case is different.
 Please do not listen to your friends, co-workers or colleagues concerning your immigration matters.
 Just because something applied to their case does not mean it will apply to your case.
-Please also do not consult with immigration consultants or notarios about your case.
+Believe it or not every case is different.
+Also do not consult with immigration consultants or notarios about your case.
 Many people receive incomplete or incorrect advice.
 As a result your case could be severely delayed or even denied.
 Instead, please contact our office to review your matter prior to filing any documentation with USCIS.
 You may reach us at 888-801-6558 or 916-760-7270.
-You may also email us at email@example.com
+You may also email us at email@example.com There is no charge to consult with our office.